 Believe it or not, online surveys have been around for over two decades now and even today, it’s still pretty easy to find claims of making a living doing surveys, or even getting rich taking surveys.
-If you know that these kinds of claims are unrealistic, but are still looking for surveys that do pay better than average, here are some tips!
+If you know that these kinds of claims are unrealistic, but are still looking for surveys that do pay better than average helping you earn extra money and rewards, here are some tips!

 How do you actually find legitimate high paying surveys?

 First, the first part of the equation – finding legitimate surveys

 Naturally, nobody wants to get involved with a company that isn’t legitimate.
 There is nothing worse than taking a bunch of paid surveys and then having your payment declined when you submit your request to receive your cash.
 So, how do you find truly legitimate paid surveys?

 We’ve covered the topic of online survey scams many times before, but the easiest way to find legitimate survey websites is to access our free user-generated list of the top rated survey sites on SurveyPolice.
 The page will automatically show a listing of the paid survey sites who offer survey invitations in your country, and are ordered according to how well the survey taking community rates them.

 Don’t ever take one person’s word for whether a site is ‘good’ or ‘bad’ – read multiple reviews, go over what survey rewards are offered, and decide for yourself.
 If you like what a panel has to offer and want to become part of their database of survey takers, simply click the green button on their listing to join their community to start earning rewards.

 Now for the second part – finding high paying surveys online

 If we broaden the term ‘high paying surveys’ to ‘high paying market research’, the number of options for better paying opportunities increases.
 Even so, let’s start with some options for finding the highest paying surveys online.